aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-21.png)

-	>**Note**:The web page presents US resident population estimates sourced from the April 2020 census.
+	>**Note**: The web page presents US resident population estimates sourced from the April 2020 census.

 7. Switch back to Table view.
 8. At the left, select **Table 2**.